 Flour: - Refined flour.
 You can also make with half of refined and half of the wheat flour.
 But it won't be fluffy like refined flour ones. this is because refined flour has the highest amount of gluten which will make the bread fluffy like bread.

-Milk / Yogurt:- Non-dairy milk, non-dairy yogurt
+Milk / Yogurt:- Non-dairy milk, non-dairy yogurt.
+Milk or cream makes the naan bread softer too.

-Toppings: nigella seeds/ kalonji, sesame seeds (black/ white), minced garlic, cilantro leaves
+Toppings: nigella seeds/ kalonji, sesame seeds (black/ white), minced garlic, cilantro leaves.

 In a bowl take lukewarm water.
-Add instant yeast and sugar and leave it for 10 minutes till it’s bit foamy on top.
-Once it’s activated, add non-dairy milk, a pinch of salt, baking powder, and Flour.
+Add instant yeast and sugar and leave it for 10 minutes till it's a bit foamy on top.
+Once it's activated, add non-dairy milk, a pinch of salt, baking powder, and Flour.

 After 30 minutes knead again for 2 minutes.
 Divide the dough into equal portions.